 Working to end global abuse... one survivor at a time.

 Jessica Yaffa is a survivor of domestic violence.
-She has transformed a set of extremely traumatic circumstances into a triumphant story.
+She has transformed a set of extremely traumatic circumstances into a triumphant story and is now one of the nation’s leading domestic violence experts, as well as a speaker, author and relationship coach.
 Ms. Yaffa is the co-founder and President of NoSilence NoViolence, Inc., a non-profit committed to providing education, training, resources, and community development in order to eliminate stigma surrounding relationship abuse and sexual assault, while creating awareness, shifting perspectives, and facilitating change around the way we talk about domestic violence, as well as addressing the needs of those affected by this epidemic.
 In addition, Jessica has recently published her memoir Mine Until: My journey into and out of the arms of an abuser and a workbook for therapists’ titled: Help Me, Help Her; A Therapist’s Guide to Treating Survivors of Domestic Violence.

 Ms. Yaffa travels the country speaking at universities, hospitals, corporations, and nonprofit organizations including but not limited to: UCSB, MIT, Utah State, CMU, UCLA, SDSU, Missouri State, Starbucks Headquarters, Chargers, Balboa Naval Hospital, IAEDP, WAAT, and multiple treatment centers sharing her commitment to ultimately inspire a movement to end abuse globally.
 Jessica currently serves as the President of the San Diego Domestic Violence Council and has been featured on both television and in print as one of the leading experts surrounding this topic.

 Changing the way we talk about intimate partner violence and trauma.